Technical Training for Radionuclide Station Operators with SAUNA Equipment

-To provide IMS station operators with the required knowledge and technical understanding of SAUNA noble gas monitoring systems in order to perform operations and maintenance tasks.
+To provide the IMS station operators with the required knowledge and technical understanding of SAUNA noble gas monitoring systems in order to perform routine operations and maintenance tasks.

 Introduction on the noble gas system

 - SAUNA system general description

 SAUNA Detector System Principles

 - Principles of beta-gamma measurement for radioxenon monitoring

 - Principles of the SAUNA spectrometry detection system

 - Overview of the periodic maintenance operations